fumofumiz/tccm-homeworks2025/project2a/README.md

 - **`y`**
   Double-precision variable that accumulates the result of the inner multiplication loop for a single entry of the output matrix.

+#### Sparse Multiplication Algorithm Description

+The subroutine first checks whether the two input matrices have the same dimension.
+The output matrix `Cdense` and the multiplication counter `n_mul` are then initialized to zero.

+For each pair of rows of matrices `A` and `B`, the algorithm scans their non-zero elements.
+Whenever matching column indices are found, the corresponding values are multiplied and accumulated in the variable `y`.
+Each multiplication increments the counter `n_mul`.

+Finally, the accumulated value `y` is stored in the dense result matrix `Cdense`.

 ---